Indigo5684/Notes/docs/physics/electrostatics/3-electro-magnetic-potentials.md

 Note that as a quirk of the function, $P_n(1) = 1$ for all $n$.

-We can apply these quadrupole and beyond terms to the volate or other equations, however, this becomes very messy.
+We can apply these quadrupole and beyond terms to the violate or other equations, however, this becomes very messy.